Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 ![Screenshot 2023-11-10 165634](https://github.com/Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/assets/146044118/fb0787a8-3779-4f00-855d-1cfe3f43b1cd)

-Based on the mean statustics the clusters were interpreted as follows.
-Cluster 1 will be classed as **low-priced listings** because it has the lowest mean listing income and highest mean maximum nights (hosts may opt for higher maximum nights at lower price to attract long-stayers with a hope of establish a source of continuous income for the course of the year).
+Based on the mean statistics, the clusters were interpreted as follows: Cluster 1 will be classified as **low-priced listings** because it has the lowest mean listing income and the highest mean maximum nights (hosts may opt for higher maximum nights at a lower price to attract long-stayers with the hope of establishing a source of continuous income for the course of the year).

-Cluster 2 will be classed as **standard-priced listings** because its mean listing income is medial out of the three clusters and had a much more industry standard maximum nights’ limits in comparison to the other clusters.
-Although the occupancy rate is marginally more than cluster 1 (lowest occupancy rate), it is still very much within the logical occupancy rate of a genuine short-term Airbnb listing.
-But the mean availability of listings in this cluster was significantly lower than the other clusters, which suggest that on average these listings may be rented out all year round.
+Cluster 2 will be classified as **standard-priced listings** because its mean listing income is the median out of the three clusters and has much higher industry-standard maximum nights’ limits in comparison to the other clusters.
+Although the occupancy rate is marginally higher than cluster 1 (the lowest occupancy rate), it is still very much within the logical occupancy rate of a genuine short-term Airbnb listing.
+But the mean availability of listings in this cluster was significantly lower than the other clusters, which suggests that on average, these listings may be rented out all year round.

-Cluster 3 will be classed as **high income generating** listings because its mean listing income and price are the highest out the 3 clusters.
-Their minimum nights value is also the highest (suggest that hosts may charge a lofty price for each booking), number of reviews the lowest (since listings are possibly priced the highest, visitors may be very few and as a result less reviews) and calculated host listings count the highest (suggest that these host may be running an accommodation business).
+Cluster 3 will be classified as a **high income-generating** listing because its mean listing income and price are the highest out of the 3 clusters.
+Their minimum nights value is also the highest (suggest that hosts may charge a lofty price for each booking), the number of reviews is the lowest (since listings are possibly priced the highest, visitors may be very few and, as a result, fewer reviews), and calculated host listings count the highest (suggest that these hosts may be running an accommodation business).

 ## Section 4 - Classification Modelling

-Based on the clusters/segments generated, segment 2 seems the most likely out of the segments to contain listings involved in illegal short-term rental.
-With that in mind this segment will be used along with **a binary (0=No, 1=Yes) target variable that represents whether or not a listing is likely to be illegitimately rented out or not** to build a decision tree.
+Based on the clusters and segments generated, segment 2 seems the most likely out of the segments to contain listings involved in illegal short-term rental.
+With that in mind, this segment will be used along with **a binary (0=no, 1=yes) target variable that represents whether or not a listing is likely to be illegitimately rented out or not** to build a decision tree.

 ### Decision Tree